Writing Boot Camps

 A deposit of $50 is required for participation in the Boot Camp.
 This deposit will be returned in full upon completion of the requirements, which include progress towards personal writing goals.
 If deposits are not paid one week prior to the start of boot camp, your spot may be filled by someone on the waiting list.

-Deposits can be paid at the Writing, Speaking, and Argument Program (RR G121), located near the stairs to Gleason Library in the Rush Rhees Library.
-The main office is open Monday-Friday, 9am-4pm.
+Deposits can be paid at the Writing, Speaking, and Argument Program located in the Rush Rhees Library, Room G-122.
+The main office is open Monday-Friday, 9 a.m.-5 p.m.
 We can accept cash (exact change please) or checks payable to “The University of Rochester.”

 We collect deposits for two reasons: to ensure attendance and to create accountability to yourself as a writer.